-Argentina’s Northwest (El Noroeste Argentino – often referred to as NOA or simply “El Norte”) is infinitely varied: ochre deserts where llamas roam, charcoal-grey lava flows devoid of any life form, blindingly white salt flats and sooty-black volcanic cones, pristine limewashed colonial chapels set against striped mountainsides, lush citrus groves and emerald-green sugar plantations, impenetrable jungles populated by peccaries and parakeets.
-The Northwest is also the birthplace of Argentina – a Spanish colony thrived here when Buenos Aires was still an unsteady trading post on the Atlantic coast.
-One of the colonial cities, Salta, is indisputably the region’s tourism capital, with some of the country’s best hotels, finest architecture and a well-earned reputation for hospitality.
-From here, you can meander in a northwesterly direction up the enchanting Quebrada del Toro on a safari or on the Tren a las Nubes (Train to the Clouds), one of the world’s highest railways.
-Heading due northeast across the subtropical lowlands will lead you to jungle-clad cloudforests, or yungas, poking out of fertile plains into the raincloud that gives them their name: a birdwatcher’s paradise.
-Or you could head south, via the surreal canyon of the Quebrada de Cafayate, to visit some of the world’s highest vineyards.
+Northwest Argentina (El Noroeste Argentino – often referred to as NOA or simply “El Norte”) is infinitely varied: ochre deserts where llamas roam, charcoal-grey lava flows, blindingly white salt flats, sooty-black volcanic cones and pristine limewashed colonial chapels set against striped mountainsides.
+The Northwest is also the birthplace of Argentina – a Spanish colony thrived here when Buenos Aires was still an unsteady trading post on the Atlantic coast and it remains a bastion of the nation’s large (but often forgotten) indigenous population.
+Salta is indisputably the region’s tourism capital, with some of the country’s best hotels, finest architecture and tastiest food.
+From here, you can experience the enchanting Quebrada del Toro from the Tren a las Nubes (Train to the Clouds), one of the world’s highest railways, or head south, via the surreal canyon of the Quebrada de las Conchas, to visit some of the world’s highest vineyards at Cafayate.

 Continue reading to find out more about...